icrashstuff/mcs_b181/README.md

 A minecraft beta 1.8.x server / bridge / client.
 This project is purely for my own entertainment

 ## License
-- This project (mcs_b181) is licensed under the MIT License
+- This project (mcs_b181) is largely licensed under the MIT License
   - Copyright (c) 2024 - 2025 Ian Hangartner

 ## 3rd Party Attributions